akshay-mp/3d_object_detection/README.md

 - exec_tracking = []
 - exec_visualization = ['show_range_image']

 <img src="img/range_image_screenshot_18.11.2021.png"/>

-The two data channel i.e range and intensity extracted from the Lidar data.
-The range image above is mapped onto 8-bit channels of the OpenCV image to amke sure no data is lost.
+The two data channels, i.e., range and intensity, are extracted from the Lidar data.
+The range image above is mapped onto 8-bit channels of the OpenCV image, it is to make sure no data is lost.

 #### Preparation for Visualize lidar point-cloud (ID_S1_EX2):
 - data_filename = 'training_segment-10963653239323173269_1924_000_1944_000_with_camera_labels.tfrecord'
 - show_only_frames = [0, 200]
 - model = 'darknet' # options are 'darknet', 'resnet'
-- sequence = "1"
+- sequence = "3"
 - model_path='darknet' # # options are 'darknet', 'fpn-resnet'
 - exec_data = []
 - exec_detection = []
 - exec_tracking = []
 - exec_visualization = ['show_pcl']

-The below 10 images shows the vehicles from varying degree of visibility from Point cloud (PCL).
-The Open3D library is used to visualize and feel the nature of the PCL in 3D viewer.
+The below images shows the vehicles from varying degree of visibility from Point cloud (PCL).
+The Open3D library is used, to visualize and feel the nature of the PCL in a 3D viewer.

 <img src="img/img1.PNG"/>
+1. In front view visualization of PCL, on the right side, the car with the trailer moving away can be seen and on the left side, cars lined up in a straight line facing towards can be seen.
+The rear bumbper of trailer and the front bumper of left side car be seen as dark blue.

 <img src="img/img2.PNG"/>
+2. In this top view visualization, the bumper of trailer can be seen in green and the rest of the cars hood can be seen in green.

 <img src="img/img3.PNG"/>
+3. In slight left view visualization, the cars can be seen moving towards and a few cars parked at the nearby station.
+The car bumper and spoilers can be detected from the image.

 <img src="img/img4.PNG"/>
+4. In this over all top view, the cars hood can be seen in green.

 <img src="img/img5.PNG"/>
+5. In rear view visualization, the cars behind this car can be seen approaching and bumpers in dark blue.

 <img src="img/img6.PNG"/>
+6. In this rear right view visualization, the cars can be seen approaching.
+The cars hood can be seen in green, the front shield in light blue and the lower in dark blue.

 <img src="img/img7.PNG"/>
+7. In this front right view visualization, the cars can be seen approaching.
+The cars hood can be seen in green, the front shield in light blue and the lower in dark blue.

 <img src="img/img8.PNG"/>

 <img src="img/img9.PNG"/>

 <img src="img/img10.PNG"/>

+Last three images confirm the vehicle location and approach with respect to front and rear bumpers.

+To summarize, most of the car's headlight, front and rear bumper, front and rear wind shield, trunk space, trailer, the hood can be seen.

+### Step 2: Create Birds-Eye View from Lidar PCL

+#### Preparation for Convert sensor coordinates to BEV-map coordinates (ID_S2_EX1):
+- data_filename = 'training_segment-1005081002024129653_5313_150_5333_150_with_camera_labels.tfrecord
+- show_only_frames = [0, 1]
+- model = 'darknet' # options are 'darknet', 'resnet'
+- sequence = "1"
+- model_path='darknet' # # options are 'darknet', 'fpn-resnet'
+- exec_data = ['pcl_from_rangeimage']
+- exec_detection = ['bev_from_pcl']
+- exec_tracking = []
+- exec_visualization = []

 <img src="img/vis.PNG"/>
+In this task, the sensor coordinates are converted to BEV map coordinates, to obtain a BEV map containing the actual Lidar data from PCL.

 <img src="img/img_intensity_screenshot_11.01.2022.png"/>
 <img src="img/height_map_screenshot_11.01.2022.png"/>
 <img src="img/labels vs. detected objects_screenshot_08.01.2022.png"/>